featured image

 }

-The script runs this process 5 times to average out any human inconsistency in pushing the syringe.
-Finally, it spits out the magic number:
+The script runs this process five times to average out inconsistency in how hard you push the syringe, then outputs the calibration factor:

 // avg is the average integrated voltage sum from 5 trials